 Hilary’s, my favorite store bought veggie burger company powers this plant-based burger bowl.
 I love Hilary’s for so many reasons.
 But besides their super high quality, delicious products, Hilary’s is a certified B Corporation.
 Which means they focus on business practices that create beneficial social and environmental impact.
 And their plant-based foods are rich in whole ingredients, non-GMO and always free of the top twelve allergens.

-I love all of the Hilary’s veggie burger flavors, but more often than not I choose the World’s Best Veggie Burger their original and best-selling burger.
+I love all of the Hilary’s veggie burger flavors, but more often than not I choose the World’s Best Veggie Burger their original and best-selling organic burger.
 It’s basic but not boring, and super versatile.
-And it’s gluten, soy, corn and nut free, making it a great option for almost everyone.
+It’s gluten, dairy, soy, corn, egg, coconut and nut free, making them a great option for almost everyone.
+And, I also really like Hilary’s spicy veggie sausage.

 How to make a sheet pan veggie burger bowl.